 According to the people of Tromsø, winter is a time to enjoy snow, skiing, the northern lights, and all things koselig—the Norwegian version of the Danish hygge, or cozy.
 And what better place to get cozy than one of the darkest spots on the planet?

-In fact, studies have shown that residents of Tromsø have lower rates of wintertime depression overall than would be expected given the region’s high altitude and lack of sun.
-And according to past research, self-reported depression during the winter in Tromsø, at a latitude of 69°N, is the same as that of Montgomery County, Maryland, 41°N. For reference, Seattle sits at 47°N.
+Studies have shown that residents of Tromsø have lower rates of wintertime depression overall than would be expected given the region’s high altitude and lack of sun.
+According to past research, self-reported depression during the winter in Tromsø, at a latitude of 69°N, is the same as that of Montgomery County, Maryland, 41°N. For reference, Seattle sits at 47°N.

 "If winter were a place, it would be Tromsø," she said.